MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/alert-email-notifications.md

 ---
 # required metadata

-title: Alerts Email Notifications
+title: Client alert notifications by email
-description: Integrated change tracking tools allow users to create Alert Rules that send email notifications when triggered by an event
+description: This topic provides information about how to set up rules that send email notifications when triggered by an event.
 author: tjvass
 manager: AnnBe
-ms.date: 01/29/2019
+ms.date: 01/30/2019
 ms.topic: article
 ms.prod:
 ms.service: dynamics-ax-applications